Donald Trump: did First Lady Melania blaspheme him? Ex-confidante wants tape recordings

 Like the British one, among others Guardian reports, plans Stephanie Winston Wolkoff to launch a book on September 1st.
 The title: “Melania & Me”.
 According to the article, according to her publisher, Wolkoff is one former confidante of the First lady and the reporter Yashar Ali wants to have learned that Wolkoff took up talks with Melania Trump in this position – which of course should be part of the book.

-While the British newspaper is in their report on the mention of “Harsh remarks” Melanias to trumps Daughter Ivanka limited, goes author Margaret Carlson of the tabloid magazine The Daily Beast in your Summary more in detail.
+While the British newspaper is in their report on the mention of “Harsh remarks” Melanias too Trumps* Daughter Ivanka limited, goes author Margaret Carlson of the tabloid magazine The Daily Beast in your Summary more in detail.

 Birther Melania wins night by NOT plagiarizing @Michellebama.
 Loses by speaking in the Rose Garden she clear cut to stage hubby’s ILLEGAL campaigning.
 Watch for TheTapes Sept.
 1. #Melania #RNCConvention #FLOTUS https://t.co/9lncFdwB5h